Back

 Web development has undergone significant changes over the past five years due to a combination of technological advancements and changing user needs.
 Let's look at the drivers of these changes and the key technologies that have played a decisive role.

-In this article I'll show you how to deploy Django application to AWS Beanstalk.
+In this article I'll show you how to deploy Django with Celery and Postgres to Heroku.